navikt/lps-oppfolgingsplan-mottak/README.md

 In order to use the API, you need to have a Maskinporten client configured.
-Please refer to the [Maskinporten documentation](https://docs.digdir.no/docs/Maskinporten/maskinporten_summary.html) Please take not that this is a so called <i>"Delegated API"</i>, which means that you are acting on behalf of an employer.
+Please refer to the [Maskinporten documentation](https://docs.digdir.no/docs/Maskinporten/maskinporten_summary.html) Please take note that this is a so called <i>"Delegated API"</i>, which means that you are acting on behalf of an employer.
 You can find technical documentation on how to configure the delegation-part
 here: [Maskinporten delegation](https://docs.digdir.no/docs/Maskinporten/maskinporten_guide_apikonsument#bruke-delegering-som-leverand%C3%B8r)